Washington Park Historic District (Albany, New York): Willett Street

 Willet Street is a northbound one-way street comprising three blocks, stretching from the southeastern corner of the park at the intersection with Madison Avenue to the northeastern corner with State Street.
 All of Willett Street is in the historic district, including approximately 33 buildings.
 The street is entirely residential except for the First Presbyterian Church, built in 1883 on the corner with State Street.
 Willett Street has many different styles including Queen Anne, Spanish Revival, Classical revival, Georgian, Romanesque, Italianate, and brownstones.
 Two larger apartment buildings, built in 1909 and 1927, break up the otherwise continuous row of older townhouses.
 One of those apartment buildings is the Willett, formerly the Wareham, a five-story building built in 1909 that spans 84–92 Willett Street.
 This building sits on a former site of the New York State Normal College, predecessor to the University at Albany, which burned in 1906.
 The oldest building on Willett to maintain its original facade, 22 Willett, was built in 1872.
 Nearby 28 Willett Street was the home of Martin Glynn, an owner and publisher of the Albany Times Union, a state comptroller, and the governor of New York from 1913 to 1914.
 Glynn was the first Catholic New York governor and the only longtime Albany resident to reach that position.

 Madison Avenue

 Madison Avenue is part of the cross-country US Route 20, and at four lanes wide it is the busiest street in the district.
+Recently a road diet decreased the lanes to 2 lanes with a center turning lane and bike lanes.
 Roughly 90 buildings on Madison Avenue face the park.
 East of the intersection with Robin Street, Madison is more urban with 19th-century rowhouses; west of Robin Street is dominated by large detached residences, many of which have been converted to medical offices.
 A few buildings, such as 694 and 710 Madison predate park improvements that occurred across the street at the Taylor property, which later became basketball and tennis courts.
 682 Madison was formerly the home of the Academy of Holy Names.
 It is currently administrative offices for the Albany Medical Center Foundation.